Content is King, But How Do You Make Ideas Stick?

 A story from chapter two.
 Setting: Day One 9th grade journalism class.

 “They (the students) would write the lead of a newspaper story.
-The teacher reeled off the facts: ‘Kenneth L. Peters, the principal of Beverly Hills High School, announced today that the entire high school faculty will travel to Sacramento next Thursday for a colloquium in new teaching methods.
-Among the speakers will be anthropologist Margaret Mead, college president Dr. Robert Maynard Hurchings, and California governor Edmund ‘Pat’ Brown.”
+The teacher reeled off the facts: ‘Kenneth L. Peters, the principal of Beverly Hills High School, announced today that the entire high school faculty will travel to Sacramento next Thursday for a colloquia in new teaching methods.
+Among the speakers will be anthropologist Margaret Mead, college president Dr. Robert Maynard Hutchins, and California governor Edmund ‘Pat’ Brown.”